PSARA License Registration – Start Your Private Security Agencies

 2. State-Level License

-3. Multi-State Operations
+3. Multi-Level Operations

 Step-by-Step Process for PSARA License Registration

-Step 1: Business Setup
+Step 1: Establishment of the Business

 Step 2: Police Verification